Dan Browne: Running career

 Browne first took running seriously while in high school.
 He attended the United States Military Academy as a member of the class of 1997.
 While at West Point, he became the only cadet to ever run a mile under four minutes (3:59.37), and set school records in the 3,000, 5,000 and 10,000 meters, which remain unbroken 10 years later.
-Upon graduating from West Point, he underwent basic officer training before being invited to joint the Army's World Class Athlete Program.
+Upon graduating from West Point, he underwent basic officer training before being invited to join the Army's World Class Athlete Program.
 He moved to Colorado and trained full-time while serving his service commitment in the Colorado National Guard.
 He won the short course race at the 1998 USA Cross Country Championships.
 He was later approached by legendary running coach Alberto Salazar about joining the Nike Oregon Project.
 He now splits time between training Chula Vista, California and living in Oregon.
 Browne was sponsored by Nike.
-He made the US Olympic team in 2004 at 10,000 M and Marathon, finishing 3rd in both distances at the trials.
+He made the US Olympic team in 2004 at 10,000 M and Marathon, finishing third in both distances at the trials.
 He was unsuccessful in a bid to make the 2008 Olympic team.
 He again attempted to make the 2012 Olympic team in the marathon, but was unsuccessful, completing the race as the last place finisher.